jdreux/streamUR/README.md

 It is intuitive to use streamur as a powerful asset manager, easily allowing to minify and gzip resources.

+Use the `streamur.stream` method to create new streams that map to your resources.

 Example:

 ```js